cosmoart/profile-card-component-main/README.md

 ### What I learned

 This challenge was a great learning opportunity, it was also very useful to reinforce previous knowledge, and face problems that had not been presented to me before.
+It was very useful.

 <p align="right">(<a href="#top">back to top</a>)</p>